To become a member of EPTA you will need to subscribe to the Vision and Purpose statement of the Association, which

-Student membership is for students currently enrolled in institutions of higher learning.
+Concession membership is for students currently enrolled in institutions of higher learning.
 Student members can attend all meetings of the Society and present papers, but cannot vote or hold office.
 2018 concession membership costs: 21 GBP/29 EUR/32 USD.

 To apply for individual membership, you need to do two things:

 - First fill in the application form: Individual membership application The form asks you to tell EPTA something about yourself, and to supply the name of one referee.
 Email it to the EPTA Secretary (address on the form).
 Your application will be considered by the EPTA Exec, after which, if successful, you will be a ‘candidate member’.

 - Second, once you have received word that you are a candidate member, arrange to pay for EPTA membership, which includes subscription to the Association’s journal, JEPTA.
 You can do this on the publisher’s website.
-Here you can buy EPTA full or student membership, which you will note is slightly cheaper than a journal subscription alone, or student (concessionary) membership, which is half price.
+Here you can buy EPTA full personal membership, which you will note is slightly cheaper than a journal subscription alone, or student (concessionary) membership, which is half price.

 Once you are a candidate member who has paid your subscription, your name will be presented to the next conference for ratification by members, and you will become a full, associate or student member according to your application.

 Individual Membership Renewal: The above instructions apply to new membership applications only.
 When it is time to renew membership for subsequent years, you will receive a letter with instructions on how to do this.